2014 Agra religious conversions: The event

-Dharam Jagaran Samiti ("Religious awakening committee"), a Hindu activist group affiliated to the Hindu nationalist Rashtriya Swayamsevak Sangh (RSS) and part of its family of organisations Sangh Parivar, runs a programme called ghar wapasi ("homecoming"), whose objective is to "reconvert" Muslims and Christians in India.
-All the Muslims and Christians in India are envisioned to be originally Hindus whose ancestors had converted to other religions.
+Dharam Jagaran Samiti ("Religious awakening committee"), an activist group affiliated to the Hindu nationalist Rashtriya Swayamsevak Sangh (RSS) and part of its family of organisations Sangh Parivar, runs a programme called ghar wapasi ("homecoming"), whose objective is to convert Indian Muslims and Christians who they consider to have originally been Hindus.
 Therefore, their conversion to Hinduism is regarded as a "reconversion" or "homecoming."
 The 8 December conversion programme was also joined by the Agra based activists of Dharam Jagaran Samiti and the Bajrang Dal, a ceremony was performed that lasted a few hours.